GustavoContreiras/TheForgottenTibia/README.md

 - ### The screen has one more tile
 It was added one more square meter to the screen.

+- ### You can set a title to your character
+If you have the requirements you can be a mage, a supporter, a knight or a ranger.

 ## Skills
 - ### Magic
 Gives more spell power, more rune power and more mana.